Home Best Places in the Fraser Valley Abbotsford Tulip Festival at Lakeland Flowers Farm Lakeland Flowers Abbotsford Farm’s Flower Seasons and Events

 What to See at Lakeland Flowers

-This year the Abbotsford Tulip Festival runs from April 13th until May 3rd (although it could get extended slightly, depending on this year’s weather and growing season).
-Between these dates the farm is full of spectacular colours, where acres upon acres of the land are covered with rows of beautiful tulips.
-People come from all over the region to see them.
+This year the Abbotsford Tulip Festival ran from April 9th until May 3rd.
+Between these dates the farm was full of spectacular colours, where acres upon acres of the land were covered with rows of beautiful tulips.

-Starting in mid-May, after the tulip festival ends, there are up to ten acres of lupins at Lakeland Flowers.
+Starting on the second weekend in May, there are up to ten acres of lupins at Lakeland Flowers.
 Beginning at around the same time, there are over a hundred different types of peonies too.
-The farm is also usually home to a dozen acres of golden yellow collards and half a dozen acres of white buckwheat.
+The farm is also usually home to a dozen or so acres of golden yellow collards and half a dozen acres of white buckwheat.
 The fields of Lavender, meanwhile, bloom in June.

 Where is Lakeland Flowers